dcarbone/ci-asset-manager/README.md

 Cache System
 ------------
-AssetManager's caching system is rather robust, albeit static for the time being.
+asset_manager's caching system is rather robust, albeit static for the time being.

-The first time you use AssetManager to load assets for output on your site with cache set to TRUE, it creates parsed / cached versions of each asset in the $config['cache'] folder under the root assets folder.
+The first time you use asset_manager to load assets for output on your site with cache set to TRUE, it creates parsed / cached versions of each asset in the $config['cache'] folder under the root assets folder.

 **Example**